w3c/testtwf-website-src/docs/reftests.md

 isn't synchronised with the browser event loop it is dangerous to rely on precise timing here).

+## Matching Multiple References

+Sometimes it is desirable for a file to match multiple references or, in rare cases, to allow it to match more than one possible reference.
+Note: *this is not currently supported by test runners and so best avoided if possible until that support improves*.

+Multiple references linked from a single file are interpreted as multiple possible renderings for that file. `<link rel=[mis]match>` elements in a reference create further conditions that must be met in order for the test to pass.
+For example, consider a situation where a.html has `<link rel=match href=b.html>` and `<link rel=match href=c.html>`, b.html has `<link rel=match href=b1.html>` and c.html has `<link rel=mismatch href=c1.html>`.
+In this case, to pass we must either have a.html, b.html and b1.html all rendering identically, or a.html and c.html rendering identically, but c.html rendering differently from c1.html.

+## Fuzzy Matching

+In some situations a test may have subtle differences in rendering compared to the reference due to e.g. antialiasing.
+This may cause the test to pass on some platforms but fail on others.
+In this case some affordance for subtle discrepancies is desirable.
+However no mechanism to allow this has yet been standardised.

 ## Limitations

 In some cases, a test cannot be a reftest.
 For example, there is no